Citizen Science Projects

 Are your children curious and passionate about the natural world?
 Do they dream of becoming scientists?
 Here are a few ideas for helping your kids become real citizen scientists!

-There is an incredible diversity of citizen science projects to try, with topics of study including climate, weather, plant life, animal life, astronomy, geology, and more!
+There is an incredible diversity of citizen science for kids projects to try, with topics of study including climate, weather, plant life, animal life, astronomy, geology, and more!

 There are several projects specific to NYC and Long Island’s unique coastal location.